Thursday, August 4, 2011

-There are only two members that belong to The Complete Sentence Super-Team (A.K.A. parts of a sentence), and they are The Subject and The Predicate
+There are only two members that belong to The Completion Team (A.K.A. parts of a sentence), and they are The Subject and The Predicate.

 With only two members, The Complete Sentence Super-Team is the smallest of all the super-teams, but just because they don’t have as many team members as the other bigger groups, it doesn’t mean that they don’t have a big and important part to play in keeping your sentences strong and correct.
 In fact, these two wholesome heroes may very well have one of the most important grammar jobs of all: making complete sentences.